 I was sitting in the back row of a church listening to one of the few people whose walk with God really impressed me.
 He said, “If you want to say you know God, then you need to know God’s story.
 And if you want to know God’s story, you have to read the entire thing.
-Knowing God means knowing his story.”
+Knowing God means knowing His story.”

 The statement stuck with me.
-At the time, I was in desperate need of knowing God, his story, and how my story had anything to do with his.
+At the time, I was in desperate need of knowing God, His story and how my story had anything to do with His.

 But attempting to read the Bible cover to cover can feel like jumping into a marathon without training.
 Pretty soon your legs start to cramp, your lungs feel as helpful as a pair of flattened soda cans, and you either limp off the course or finish with a time more in keeping with the America’s Cup than the Boston Marathon.
-This was what my frustrated, first attempt at some kind of a daily time with God felt like.
+This was what my frustrated first attempt at some kind of a daily time with God felt like.

 I would not return again to Mount Sinai and significant face-to-face time with God for a while.
 But then, toward the end of my sophomore year in college, a friend of mine — another Christian on campus who knew I was a believer — asked me, “How are your quiet times going?”

 To which I responded, “My what?”
 The term “quiet time” evoked nothing for me, except perhaps a vague memory of lying on a Snoopy mat after a lunch of PB&J and a cup of 2% milk in kindergarten.

 But with a little encouragement and guidance, I began having my own daily ... well, quiet time.
 And it has completely revolutionized my walk with God.